SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/amazon-cloudwatch-logs/collect-with-cloudformation-template-with-secured-sumoendpoint.md

 The above command uses the default AWS Managed Key.
 If you want to use Customer Managed CMK, refer [Create a SecureString parameter using a customer managed CMK](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-securestring.html#sysman-param-defaultkms).
 :::

-If you're using AWS Console do the following:
+If you're using the AWS Console, do the following:

 1. Go to https://console.aws.amazon.com/systems-manager/parameters.